checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/regexp/RegexpOnFilename.md

 ## RegexpOnFilename

-This check applies a given regular expression to the names of files.
+This check applies a regular expression to the names of files.
 Depending on the configuration, a warning is logged if a required match is not found, or if an illegal match is found.

 This is useful for situations such as:

   - Checking that resources in certain directories follow a naming convention
-  - Resource file names contain only legal characters
+  - File names contain only legal characters
   - Files of certain types are created in the right places, e.g. Java files under *src/&#42;/java*
   - Prevent certain files or types of files altogether, by "banning" their names
+  - Ensure that required files are present in certain locations

 By default, this check flags leading and trailing spaces in file names.

 The check works like this:

-  1. If file extensions are configured, it is checked if the file extension applies.
-As with all [FileSetChecks](http://checkstyle.sourceforge.net/writingchecks.html#Writing_FileSetChecks), this check only ever does anything if the file extension matches.
-Leave out the property to match all file extensions.
-  2. If configured, the regular expression given in the `selection` property is applied to the canonical file name.
-Only files that match this expression are checked.
-Leave out the property to match all files.
+  1. Select the files to check.
+Only files which match the regular expression given in `selection` are checked.
+The `selection` regexp is applied to the canonical file name, which included the entire path.
+Leave blank to include all files.
-  3. The given `regexp` is matched against the file name.
+  2. The expression given in `regexp` is matched against each selected file name.
 What part of the file name it is applied to, and how the result is interpreted is governed by the check properties.

 ### Properties

 <dl>
-<dt><span class="propname">fileExtensions</span>
-    <span class="proptype"><a href="http://checkstyle.sourceforge.net/property_types.html#stringSet">StringSet</a></span></dt>
-<dd><span class="propdesc">Comma-separated list of file extensions.
-Leading dots are optional.
-Spaces after the commas are allowed.
-Only files with one of these extensions are checked against the regular expression.</span>
-    <span class="propdefault">unrestricted</span></dd>

 <dt><span class="propname">selection</span>
     <span class="proptype"><a href="http://checkstyle.sourceforge.net/property_types.html#regexp">regular expression</a></span></dt>
 <dd><span class="propdesc">Limits the check to files whose canonical path name contains the given pattern.
 The canonical path is the simplest possible absolute path, including the file name (no <code>..</code> elements etc.).</span>